-We do not know of any better way to explain the course expectations than to say that our total focus in this class is to help you each end the course with a web portfolio that shows in a rich, thoughtful way the work you have done in your masters program, and which is written for your authentic audience, not just for us or for meeting the requirements of the Capstone Portfolio Course.
+We do not know of any better way to explain the course expectations than to say that our total focus in this class is to help you each end the course with a web portfolio that shows in a rich, thoughtful way the work you have done in your Master’s program, and which is written for your authentic audience, not just for us or for meeting the requirements of the Capstone Portfolio Course.
 We want you to look good in the eyes of your peers, your students, your (potential) employers, and your significant others.
 So please be thinking of this as your portfolio, not your instructors’.
-And your portfolio to be shared with others into the future, not one that is put away in some dusty file cabinet when this course is over.
+Also, think of your portfolio as something to be shared with others into the future, not one that is put away in some dusty file cabinet when this course is over.

 Because we are focused on you and your audiences, we encourage you to feel free to be creative and diverse in the portfolios you create.
 This makes our job harder (and our expectations perhaps a bit ambiguous at times) but we really do want you to complete the Capstone Portfolio Course with a portfolio you are proud of, a deeper understanding of the power of the portfolio concept, and an expanded set of web publishing skills combined with some deep reflection about the power of web publishing in the lives of others you teach.
 That is not to say, however, that there are not some common requirements and guidelines that will help structure the great diversity, creativity, and originality that will span the range of portfolios that are possible.
 We’ll say more about that later as we go along.